-EXPECTATIONS LEVEL 1 (50-59%) (UNSATISFACTORY) LEVEL 2 (60-69%) (PARTIALLY COMPETENT) LEVEL 3 (70-79%) (PROFICIENT) LEVEL 4 (80-100%) (EXEMPLARY) COMMUNICATION Poster communicates ideas with limited degree of effectiveness by: Establishing a flow of ideas that is difficult to follow; Many spelling errors in words and phrases - Maximum of 4; Design is difficult to follow; Overall message of the poster ineffective in its delivery; Software application used is not identified nor version indicated; The slogan and theme are limited in their creativity; The artwork and graphics are limited in scope and usage; Colour is ineffective in its usage; Poster cannot be enlarged to 17" x 22".
+EXPECTATIONS LEVEL 1 (50-59%) LEVEL 2 (60-69%) LEVEL 3 (70-79%) LEVEL 4 (80-100%) Poster communicates ideas with limited degree of effectiveness by: COMMUNICATION •Establishing a flow of ideas that is difficult to follow; •Many spelling errors in words and phrases - Maximum of 4; •Design is difficult to follow; •Overall message of the poster ineffective in its delivery; •Software application used is not identified nor version indicated; •The slogan and theme are limited in their creativity; •The artwork and graphics are limited in scope and usage; •Colour is ineffective in its usage; •Poster cannot be enlarged to 17" x 22".
 Poster communicates ideas with some degree of effectiveness by: •Establishing a flow of ideas that is somewhat difficult to follow; •Some spelling errors in words and phrases - Maximum of 3; •Design is somewhat difficult to follow; •Overall message of the poster is somewhat effective in its delivery; •Software application used is identified but version is not indicated; •The slogan and theme are somewhat limited in their creativity; •The artwork and graphics are somewhat limited in scope and usage; •Colour is somewhat effective in its usage; •Poster cannot easily be enlarged to 17" x 22".
-Poster communicates ideas with good degree of effectiveness by: •Establishing a flow of ideas that is easy to follow; •Few spelling errors in words and phrases - Maximum of 2; •Design is easy to follow; •Overall message of the poster is effective in its delivery; •Software application used is identified as it the version; •The slogan and theme are creative; •The artwork and graphics are effective in scope and usage; •Colour is effective in its usage; •Poster can be enlarged to 17" x 22".
-Poster communicates ideas with exceptional degree of effectiveness by: Establishing ow of ideas of exceptional clarity; No spelling errors in words and phrases; Design is extremely creative; Overall message of the poster is extremely effective in its delivery; Software application and version used is identified in a separate page of the submission; The slogan and theme are highly creative in their usage; Toolour is highly effective in its usage; Poster is 17" x 22" and has resolution of 300 pixels/inch minimum.
-APPLICATION Poster makes connections between concepts and visuals used with limited of effectiveness by: •Integrating inappropriate image(s); •The software application is not used in an effective manner; •Failure to transfer of concepts, skills and procedures to new contexts; •The concept of the future role of Business Studies in the students' career and future is not evident.
-Poster makes connections between concepts and visuals used with some effectiveness by: •Integrating somewhat appropriate image(s); •The software application is used in a limited manner; •Some transfer of concepts, skills and procedures to new contexts; •The concept of the future role of Business Studies in the students' career and future is somewhat evident.
+Poster communicates ideas with good degree of effectiveness by: Establishing a flow of ideas that is easy to follow; Few spelling errors in words and phrases - Maximum of 2; Design is easy to follow; Overall message of the poster is effective in its delivery; Software application used is identified as it the version; The slogan and theme are creative; The artwork and graphics are effective in scope and usage; Colour is effective in its usage; Poster can be enlarged to 17" x 22".
+Poster communicates ideas with exceptional degree of effectiveness by: •Establishing ow of ideas of exceptional clarity; •No spelling errors in words and phrases; •Design is extremely creative; •Overall message of septic the poster is extremely effective in its delivery; •Software application and version used is identified in a separate page of the submission septic the submission of the submission septic the subm APPLICATION Poster makes connections between concepts and visuals used with limited of effectiveness by: Integrating inappropriate image(s); The software application is not used in an effective manner; Failure to transfer of concepts, skills and procedures to new contexts; The concept of the future role of Business Studies in the students' career and future is not evident.
+Poster makes connections between concepts and visuals used with some effectiveness by: •Integrating somewhat appropriate image(s); •The software application is used in a limited manner; •Some transfer of concepts, skills and procedures to new contexts: •The concept of the future role of Business Studies in the students' career and future is somewhat evident.
 Poster makes connections between concepts and visuals used effectively by: •Integrating appropriate image(s); •The software application is used in an effective manner; •Good transfer of concepts, skills and procedures to new contexts; •The concept of the future role of Business Studies in the students' career and future is easily seen.
-Poster makes connections between concepts and visuals used with a high degree of effectiveness by: Integrating appropriate image(s) in a thought provoking manner; The software application is used in a highly effective manner; Highly effective transfer of concepts, skills and procedures to new contexts; The concept of the future role of Business Studies in the students' career and future is highly developed.
+Poster makes connections between concepts and visuals used with a high degree of effectiveness by: Integrating appropriate image(s) in a thought provoking manner; The software application is used in a highly effective manner; Highly effective transfer of concepts, skills and procedures to new contexts; The concept of the future role of Business Studies in the students career and future is highly developed.